 The weight given to a child’s views and preferences will depend on the child’s age and maturity.
 As a child gets older, their views and preferences are usually given more weight.
 However, the final decision will always be made in the best interest of the child.

-It is important to note that research shows that children cope better with the separation of their parents when they have had a chance to express their views but are not put in the middle of their parents conflict.
+Children often cope better with the separation of their parents when they have had a chance to express their views but are not put in the middle of their parents’ conflict.
 As such, parents should avoid asking children to choose between them or express negative views about one another.

 Alternative dispute resolutions